 August 2023 - The Department of Defense identified 58 additional military sites with confirmed PFAS detections in drinking water and groundwater for a total of 455 sites where the chemicals have been detected.
 Concerns about potential contamination remain at 255 military bases, bringing the total number of sites where PFAS have been confirmed or suspected to 710.
 Among the top 20 locations with newly reported "forever chemicals" detections, five are in Hawaii.
 Pearl Harbor, located eight miles west of Honolulu, had two sites with detections exceeding 2 million parts per trillion.
 The five military sites are:

 May 2023 - A new paper from the Annals of Global Health examines documents from DuPont and 3M, the largest manufacturers of PFAS, and analyzes the tactics the industry used to delay public awareness of PFAS toxicity and, in turn, delay regulations governing their use.
 The secret industry documents were discovered in a lawsuit filed by attorney Robert Bilott, who was the first to successfully sue DuPont for PFAS contamination.
 Little was publicly known about the toxicity of PFAS for the first 50 years of their use, the authors stated in the paper.
-"DuPont had evidence of PFAS toxicity from internal animal and occupational studies that they did not publish in the scientific literature and failed to report their findings to EPA as required under TSCA.
+"DuPont had evidence of PFAS toxicity from internal animal and occupational studies that they did not publish in the scientific literature and failed to report their findings to the EPA as required under TSCA.
 These documents were all marked as 'confidential' and in some cases, industry executives are explicit that they 'wanted this memo destroyed,'" states the paper.

 March 2023 - Between 2016 and 2022, the EPA worked off an advisory health limit of 70 ppt for PFOS and PFOA.
 However, the agency set a new legal limit of 4 ppt for these highly toxic chemicals in drinking water, which science shows are still dangerous to consume.
 Last year, after science showed that no level of exposure to PFAS from drinking water is safe, the EPA set "advisory health limits" of 0.02 ppt for PFOA and 0.004 ppt for PFOS.
 Public health advocates believe that the discrepancy is likely the consequence of industry pressure on the EPA and a lack of ability of PFAS tests that regulators use to check water for the substances at levels as low as 0.02 ppt.